veronicakwon/Geometry-of-Sycophancy/README.md

 - Problems encountered that have not been resolved
 - Debating including this section

-## Timeline
-Assuming the project has a proposed timeline, the milestones should be stated with the dates they are supposed to be completed by.

-### Stage 1
-Description - Date

-### Stage 2
-Description - Date

 ## Contributors
 - [Vishaka Rajani](https://github.com/vishraj12)
 - [John Doe](https://github.com/vishraj12)